oxygenxml/oxygenxml.xlsx.import-poi.3.17/README.md

 # Excel XLSX Libraries Add-on
 By Default, Oxygen XML Editor does not come bundled with libraries that would enable you to import XML content from newer versions of Excel.
 This add-on contributes the libraries necessary to provide this support.

+## Compatibility

+The add-on is compatible with Oxygen XML Editor (or XML Author) version 23.0 or newer.

 ## Installation

 1. Go to **Help->Install new add-ons** to open an add-on selection dialog box.